yantis/docker-filezilla/README.md

 ## Usage (Remote SSH)

 The recommended way to run this container over SSH looks like this.
 This example launches an high performance SSH server with X-forwarding enabled.
 Which you can ssh -X (or -Y) into.
-Check out the [aws-filezilla.sh](https://github.com/yantis/docker-filezilla/blob/master/aws-filezilla.sh) script for an example of this.
+Check out the [remote-filezilla](https://github.com/yantis/docker-filezilla/blob/master/examples/remote-filezilla.sh) and the [aws-filezilla.sh](https://github.com/yantis/docker-filezilla/blob/master/examples/aws-filezilla.sh) script for an example of this.

 ```bash